Sammaye/mongoglue/README.md

 The validators do not provide their own error messaging as such you must provide a `message` parameter in the rule if you wish it to report on an error.

+A rule consists of 4 main parts:

+- First is the fields, this can be either a single field or a comma deliminated set of fields in a string (just like Yii)
+- Second is the validator, by name.
+- A `message` key that denotes the error message for this field
+- A set of params (shown above is `allowEmpty`) for the rule to run on

 #### Scenarios

 The model rules support the model scenarios as well to ensure that only certain validation runs on certain events.